bgoonz/BGOONZ_BLOG_2.0/src/pages/index.md

     type: section_grid
     col_number: three
     grid_items:
+      - content: >
-      - content: "\n\n[Memoization, Tabulation, and Sorting Algorithms by Example\nWhy is looking at runtime not a reliable method of calculating time complexity?
-Not all computers are made equal( some may be stronger and therefore boost our runtime speed )The real question we need to answering is:\_How does our performance scale?.](https://medium.com/star-gazers/a-quick-guide-to-big-o-notation-memoization-tabulation-and-sorting-algorithms-by-example-803ff193c522)\n"
+          Memoization, Tabulation, and Sorting Algorithms by Example

+          Why is looking at runtime not a reliable method of calculating time complexity?
         actions:
           - label: Get Started
             url: /docs